Sundar99X/Sundar99X/README.md

 - 👋 Hi, I’m @Sundar99X who is working as Software Engineer for the past 1.1 years
-- 👀 I’m interested in ...System Designs, Cloud, Web techlogies and Computational AI
+- 👀 I’m interested in ...System Designs, Cloud, Web techlogies and Machine Learning algo's
 - 🌱 I’m currently learning ...
 AWS and practicing Competetive Coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 You can reach via my Email- sundar.pmar1k@gmail.com